 Results of this research line shall impact:

-- fundamental research question in social cognitive neuroscience: what makes us attribute intentional agency to others…
+- fundamental research in social cognitive neuroscience: what makes us attribute intentional agency to others,

 Research activities of “Social cognition in human-robot interaction” are located in the Center for Human Technologies as IIT-Erzelli.
-Specifically, the HRI-iCub lab and cognitive neuroscience lab are dedicated to this research line, equipped with an iCub robot, an EEG system, a mobile eyetracker and four workstations for behavioural and psychophysical experiments.
+Specifically, the S4HRI lab is dedicated to this research line, equipped with an iCub robot, an EEG system, a mobile eyetracker and four workstations for behavioural and psychophysical experiments.